Walking Tour: Stop M

 The Bigger Theme

-James Ballantyne’s house illustrates the collaborative nature of literary production in the early nineteenth century.
-The creation of Scott’s novels was not simply the work of an isolated author but the result of cooperation between writers, printers, publishers, and booksellers.
+Ballantyne’s house highlights the collaborative nature of literary production in the early nineteenth century.
+Scott’s novels were not produced in isolation but through the combined efforts of authors, printers, publishers, and booksellers.

 Literary Connections